rugveddarwhekar/SkinConditionClassifier/README.md

 - **Additional Conditions**: Expand the model to classify more skin conditions.
 - **Offline Support**: Ensure robust offline functionality.

-## Credits
+## License & Credits
+This project is licensed under the MIT License.
 Special thanks to Firebase and the Android community for their tools and libraries.